-To allow access to the container on Host_1 port 80, create an intra-scope rule for access within the application group and extra-scope rule for access from outside of the application group.
+4. To allow access to the container on Host\1 port 80, create an intra-scope rule for access within the application group and extra-scope rule for access from outside of the application group.

-The example rule below depicts any workload being allowed to access container port 80 on Host_1.
-Notice the service includes port 80 of container port and port 8888 of host port.
+The example rule below allows any workload to access container port 80 on Host\1.
+Notice the service includes both port 80 of the container port and port 8888 of the host port.
+HERE